Tutorial | Automation scenarios#

 • Add triggers to control the timing of a scenario’s execution.

-• Use metrics and checks to control the logic of a scenario’s actions.
+• Understand how to use a combination of metrics, checks, and/or data quality rules to control the logic of a scenario’s actions.

 Prerequisites#